Six months ago, I found myself walking away from a coffee meeting at a cafe at the National University of Singapore feeling like a bit of a douche.

 The day before, I had been sitting in my apartment in Saigon, Vietnam scrolling down my Facebook feed when I saw that Nassim Taleb, author of Antifragile and The Black Swan, was going to be in Singapore.
 He had invited anyone in town to meet up for coffee.

-Twenty minutes late, I bought a ticket from Tiger Air for a $120 round trip to Singapore.
+Twenty minutes later, I bought a ticket from Tiger Air for a $120 round trip to Singapore.
 An hour later, I had thrown my weekend gear into a backpack, hopped in a Mai Linh Taxi and was on my way to the airport.

 I’d just finished reading his latest book, Antifragile, and I was fixated on how I could apply the concepts in the book to be successful.